History of BMX (1983)

 concerning the upcoming 2nd I.BMX.F.
 BMX World Championship in Slagharen - Holland later on that year ending July, early August.
 The presentation was conduted by Gerrit Does, General Secretary of I.BMX.F. and he was introduced to the Press and Pro's present by Scot Breithaupt.

-GD explained how the I.BMX.F. started out, what it's goals are, that it concerned a non-profit organisation started by National BMX Federations and not commercial (cycle-) businesses.
-He also explained the relationsship towards FIAC/UCI, handed out to those present the first issue of the I.BMX.F. rules and regulations book and last but not least he explained the main goal of the I.BMX.F.
+GD explained how the I.BMX.F. started out, what it's goals are, that it concerned a non-profit organisation started by National BMX Federations and that is wasn't a commercial (cycle-) business.
+He also explained the relationship towards and with the FIAC/UCI, handed out to those present the first issue of the I.BMX.F. rules and regulations book and last but not least he explained the main goal of the I.BMX.F.
 World Championships.

 Ofcourse detailed info was given concerning the accommodation, the venue, the actual track and so on.
 Riders and supporters flying into Holland through Schiphol Airport will be picked up by busses and brought to Slagharen for free.
-Housing was possible on the venue (cottages) and a large hotel was available at about 1 mile distance of the track, the Bonte Wever.
-Dutch National AVRO TV would broadcast the finals on Sunday and they did sell the rights for broadcasting to about 10 foreign countries worldwide.
+Housing was possible on the venue (cottages) and a large hotel was available at about 1 mile distance from the track.
+The Hotel is called "the Bonte Wever - Slagharen".
+Dutch National AVRO TV would broadcast the finals on Sunday (60 minutes program) and they did sell the rights for broadcasting to about 10 foreign countries worldwide.

 about the political problems of late in England, being solved between the NB.BMX and the UK.BMX.
 The UK.BMX. can now concentrate again on the up-coming European Championship in Birmingham - England, later on this year.
 We were also informed that Mr. Geoff Wiles, one of the initial founders of BMX in England, did not have any official position anymore within the UK.BMX. as from now.